hsynercn/pluralsight-js-path/4_javascript_objects_prototypes_and_classes.md

 What is Prototype?

+Prototypes are the mechanism by which JavaScript objects inherit features from one another.

 Every function is JavaScript has a prototype property.
 Objects have a prototype, but they don't have a prototype property.

 ```js